hypertensor-blockchain/hypertensor-docs/content/md/en/docs/tutorials/build-a-blockchain/add-trusted-nodes.md

 As a best practice, you should use an air-gapped computer that has never been connected to the internet when you generate keys for a production blockchain.
 At a minimum, you should disconnect from the internet before you generate any keys you intend to use on a public or private blockchain that is not under your control.

-However, for this tutorial, you can use the `node-template` command-line options to generate random keys locally, while remaining connected to the internet.
+However, for this tutorial, you can use the solochain-template-node` command-line options to generate random keys locally, while remaining connected to the internet.

 To generate keys using the node template: